 |

-| Diving in Les Saintes |
+Diving in Les Saintes |

-For divers Les Saintes reserve some very
+For divers Les Saintes have some very

 beautiful spots such as Le Paté-Sec, one of the flagship

-high, which culminates at -15 Three pitons.
+-15 Three pitons.

 |